david-04/launchpad/README.md

 For some enumerated values (like the formatter or package manager), `default` can also be selected as an option in the configuration wizard.
 It causes launchpad's recommended default to be used, but (unlike picking a specific option) doesn't pin it.
 This allows launchpad to switch to a different option when performing uplifts in the future.

 Launchpad's goal is to keep projects and their toolchains up to date.
 When creating a new project today, [Prettier](https://prettier.io) and [ts-node](https://typestrong.org/ts-node/) might be sensible defaults.
-But as new tools emerge in the future, it might be beneficial to switch to other options like [Biome](https://biomejs.dev) or [Bun](https://bun.sh).
+But as new tools emerge, it might be beneficial to switch to other options like [Biome](https://biomejs.dev) or [Bun](https://bun.sh) in the future.
 Granting Launchpad the autonomy to switch between options simplifies the ongoing maintenance.
-Instead of manually having to reconfigure each project interactively, it's enough to simply run launchpad's uplift operation.
+Instead of manually having to reconfigure each project interactively, it's enough to simply run launchpad's [uplift](#uplifting-projects) operation.

 ## The .launchpad directory

-Launchpad creates a `.launchpad` directory within the project's root directory.
-It's used to store the project configuration as well as scripts and files that are included/referenced from the main project.
-The `.launchpad` directory makes the project self-contained and should be added to git.
-Make and other development tools can run without launchpad itself being installed (locally or globally).
+Launchpad creates and maintains a `.launchpad` directory within the project.
+It's used to store the current configuration as well as scripts and files that are included/referenced from the project itself.
+The `.launchpad` directory makes the project self-contained.
+It allows all build and development tools to run without requiring launchpad itself to be installed.
+The `.lauchpad` directory contains important files like the Makefile framework and the template `tsconfig.json` from which the project extends.
+Therefore, the directory should be added to git.

 ## Using the Makefile